PhumlaniMdlalo2/PhumlaniMdlalo2.github.io/README.md

 ## 🚀 Projects

 ### 📚 Library Management System
-Uses **inheritance** to manage a database of library users and resources, distinguishing between students, staff, and various media types like books or DVDs.
+Uses **inheritance** to manage a database of library users and resources, distinguishing between students, staff, and various media types like books or DVDs. *(Python)*

 ---

 ### 🏦 Banking Transaction System
 Illustrates **polymorphism** by defining different interest and withdrawal rules for Savings, Checking, and Loan accounts.
-Highlights how subclasses can override base methods to enforce specific financial logic.
+Highlights how subclasses can override base methods to enforce specific financial logic. *(Python)*

 ---